-Mr. Kasper updated attendees on the Bureau's progress:

-- The Bureau's overall approach is to educate and assist sponsors, not punish them. - BAS plans to meet with sponsors this spring and summer to discuss diversity and inclusivity activities and expectations.
-Those meetings will likely be held via webinar. - BAS updated the apprentice application to include the opportunity to disclose disabilities. - BAS is updating its policy and procedures manual, too. - More information on the revisions, including links to the law and the anti-harassment video provided by the U.S. Department of Labor, is available on the Bureau website. - Sponsors should email their questions to Mr. Kasper.
+Mr. Johnson updated attendees on the Bureau's progress.
+BAS updated the apprentice application to include the opportunity to disclose disabilities and is planning to meet with sponsors this spring and summer to discuss diversity and inclusivity activities and expectations.
+The Bureau's approach is to educate and assist sponsors, not punish them.
+More information on the revisions, including links to the law and the anti-harassment video provided by the U.S. Department of Labor, is available on the Bureau website.
+Sponsors should email their questions to Mr. Andrew Kasper.